MichaelLangbein/tdl2/backend/data/wiki/math/tla_plus.md

 ## Control flow

 -   `while ... do ... end while;`
-    -   a while loop may be interupted on every iteration
+    -   a while loop may be interrupted on every iteration
--   `with`
+-   `with ... do ... end with;`
     -   `with x \in set` blocks a label from running if `set` is empty.
+    -   randomly picks one x from set
 -   `skip`: noop
 -   Either or: is a non-deterministic "pick one of the following":
 -   ```